andrioni/julia-doc-pt_br/stdlib/base.rst

    For example, ``significand(15.2)/15.2 == 0.125``, and ``significand(15.2)*8 == 15.2``

+.. function:: exponent(x) -> Int

+   Get the exponent of a normalized floating-point number.

 .. function:: float64_valued(x::Rational)

    True if ``x`` can be losslessly represented as a ``Float64`` data type